 Botswana, Namibia, Zambia, Mozambique, Malawi, Zimbabwe and South Africa, excluding the Western Cape

-• Expect hot and wet summers (November to March) and cool and dry winters (April to October).
+• Expect hot and wet summers (November to March), cool and dry winters (April to August) and hot and dry spring (September and October).

 • Rainfall tends to be in short thunderstorms in the late afternoon.